cap-js/docs/about/index.md

 - Bundle and share that as reuse extension packages
 - Feature-toggle such pre-built extension packages per tenant

-All of that done in the same ways that you can do that in your developments
+All of these tasks are done in the same way as you do in your own projects:

 - Using the same techniques of CDS Aspects and Event Handlers
 - Including adaption ad extensions of reuse types/models
 - Including extensions to framework-provided services

-And all of that available out-of-the-box, i.e. without you having to create extension points.
+And all of that is available out of the box, that is, without you having to create extension points.
 You would want to restrict who can extend what, though.

 ### Open _and_ Opinionated

-That might sound like a contradiction, but isn't: While CAP certainly gives *opinionated* guidance, we do so without sacrificing openness and flexibility.
-At the end of the day, you stay in control of which tools or technologies to choose, or which architecture patterns to follow as depicted in the table below.
+That might sound like a contradiction, but it isn't: While CAP certainly gives *opinionated* guidance, we do so without sacrificing openness and flexibility.
+At the end of the day, you stay in control of which tools or technologies to choose, or which architecture patterns to follow as depicted in the following table.

 | CAP is *Opinionated* in...                                   | CAP is *Open* as...                                          |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |